-All the following problems refer to ZK proof systems (rather than to ZK argument systems).
-For a wider perspective, we start with a well-known open problem regarding perfect ZK (see, e.g., [23, Chap.
+We start with a well-known open problem (see, e.g., [22, Chap.
 8]).
+All these problems refer to ZK proof systems (rather than to ZK argument systems).

-Open Problem 6.1 (perfect ZK versus statistical ZK): Let \mathcal{SZK} be the class of sets having statistical (a.k.a almost-perfect) zero-knowledge interactive proof system.
-Prove or disprove, under reasonable assumptions, the conjecture by which not all sets in \mathcal{SZK} have perfect zero-knowledge interactive proof systems.
+Open Problem 6.1 (perfect ZK versus statistical ZK): Let SZK be the class of sets having statistical (a.k.a almost-perfect) zero-knowledge interactive proof system.
+Prove or disprove, under reasonable assumptions, the conjecture by which not all sets in SZK have perfect zero-knowledge interactive proof systems.
 Ditto for having a perfect zero-knowledge proof system with perfect completeness.

-Recall that any set in \mathcal{SZK} has a statistical zero-knowledge proof system with perfect completeness (via the transformation to public-coin systems and the use of Lautemann's technique [17]; see [23, Chap.
-5] and [9], resp.).
-This is not known to be the case for perfect zero-knowledge.
-In particular, it is even not known whether all sets in \mathcal{BPP} have perfect zero-knowledge proof systems with perfect completeness.
-(Indeed, all sets in $\operatorname{co}\mathcal{RP}$ do have perfect zero-knowledge proof systems with perfect completeness, in which the prover remains silent.)
-Turning to the subject-matter of this work (i.e., super-perfect ZK), we ask:
+Recall that any set in SZK has a statistical zero-knowledge proof system with perfect completeness (via the transformation to public-coin systems and the use of Lautemann's technique [16]; see [22, Chap.
+5] and [8], resp.).
+This is not know to be the case for perfect zero-knowledge.
+In particular, it is even not know whether all sets in BPP have perfect zero-knowledge proof systems with perfect completeness.
+(Indeed, all sets in coRP do have perfect zero-knowledge proof systems with perfect completeness, in which the prover remains silent.)

 Open Problem 6.2 (super-perfect ZK versus perfect ZK): Let \mathcal{PZK} be the class of sets having perfect zero-knowledge interactive proof system.
 Prove or disprove, under reasonable assumptions, the conjecture by which not all sets in \mathcal{PZK} have super-perfect zero-knowledge interactive proof systems.
-Ditto for zero-knowledge proof systems with perfect completeness, where the question may refer both to the standard and non-standard models of PPT machines.
+Ditto for zero-knowledge proof system with perfect completeness, where the question may refer both to the standard and non-standard models of PPT machines.